-Critical Response Papers (20%)
+Critical Response Papers (40%)

 Over the course of the semester, you will complete a number short, critical, analytical response papers.
-These single-spaced, one-page writings serve as close readings of, analyses of, and articulations of the texts and connections you see, read, and talk about in class.
+These single-spaced, one-page writings serve as close readings of, analyses of, and articulations of the texts and connections you see, read, and talk about in the tutorial.
 These responses are more than just summaries or personal reactions and will be graded on clarity, focus, coherence, critique, and your ability to concisely formulate arguments.
-You will be required to generate a response paper approximately every other week for a minimum of 5, completing at least one per third of the course.
+You will be required to generate a response paper approximately every other week for a minimum of 8.
+See the response paper prompt for more details.